mattcone/markdown-guide/_tools/notable.md

     link: https://cheatsheet.md/notable.pdf
 ---

 [Notable](https://notable.app) is a bare-bones note taking application with excellent Markdown support.
-Free for desktop use, Notable is designed for people who like to see Markdown-formatted text while they're tying.
+Free for desktop use, Notable is designed for people who like to see Markdown-formatted text while they're typing.
 There's no live editor here.
 It's just you and raw text.
 You can click the Edit button to switch between the editor and preview screen — a handy feature when you're reading through your notes.

 <img src="/assets/images/tools/notable.png" class="img-fluid" style="width: 90%;" alt="Notable Markdown application">